When should I apply to Cornell in Rome?

 Where can I find the academic calendar for the semester?

-The academic calendar for Cornell in Rome is different from the regular university-wide calendar and is distributed to enrolled students at the beginning of the semester before they are expected to be abroad.
+The academic calendar for Cornell in Rome will closley mirror the regular university-wide calendar.
 In general, the fall semester runs from mid-August to late December, and the spring semester runs from mid-January to late May.
 Each semester includes a week-long break.

 Do I need a visa to participate in Cornell in Rome?

-Yes, all students are required to obtain a study visa from the appropriate Consulate General of Italy before their arrival in Rome.
+Yes, most students are required to obtain a study visa from the appropriate Consulate General of Italy before their arrival in Rome.
 Visa applications must be submitted in person during the 90 days before the start of the program.
-More information about the visa process will be distributed by the coordinator for global study during the semester before departure for Rome.
+Generally, students with a non-EU passport are required to apply for a visa for any stay of more than 90 days in Italy; students with an EU passport may travel without a visa.
+More information about the visa process will be distributed during the semester before departure for Rome.

 What is a visa?